I Want To...

 Doctoral Diversity Program (DDP)

 This post-baccalaureate program, funded by the Health Resource Services Administration (HRSA) has at least five supported slots per year.
 The DDP will support post-baccalaureate students interested in pursuing medical school or PhD training in a health-related field.
 DDP Scholars will be matched with a research mentor and will receive assistance, such as coaching and stage-appropriate professionalism skills training, towards successful entry and completion of medical school and/or graduate school.

 Structure: DDP Scholars will experience four core activities: Research, Health Care, Community, Professional Training, and Personal Growth

 - Research: Each DDP Scholar will conduct research in their chosen mentor’s lab or clinical research unit, with day-to-day guidance by an experienced research team.
 Scholars will participate fully in the scientific and intellectual life of the research team, including weekly meetings and department seminars.

 - Health Care Community: In addition to their research mentor, Scholars will form lasting multi-generational scientific and social bonds with the DDP community at Hopkins.
 DDP Scholars will also meet healthcare role models through weekly ‘Lunch and Learn’ talks during the summer.

 - Professional Training: Scholars will take commercial GRE or MCAT preparation courses, if needed, and participate in workshops designed to improve their public speaking skills, and improve their inter-personal skills by gaining important insight into how their mind works, to better understand their own strengths and ‘blind spots’ when interacting with others.
 Scholars will improve their writing and editing skills in a biomedical communications course.

 - Personal Growth: Scholars will meet with the DDP Director, Dr. Deidra Crews, to identify specific areas to strengthen and create an individual development plan.

-Who should Apply: Students who are US citizens or permanent residents and are from economically and educationally disadvantaged backgrounds who are interested in medical school and/or graduate school.
+Who should Apply: Students who are US citizens or permanent residents and are from economically (~200% of the poverty level) and educationally disadvantaged backgrounds who are interested in medical school and/or graduate school.

 Annual stipend and benefits: $28,000